smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 * PAIRING-MITM-CHECK
 * PAIRING-COMPLETED

 IMPORTANT: Change from any of the states into PRE-PAIRING state MUST be implemented ONLY via physical manipulations of end-user with SmartAnthill Device (and MUST NOT be allowed remotely).
 Examples of valid user interfaces to perform such a change include on-Device button or buttons (for example, if two buttons are simultaneously kept pressed for over N seconds) and on-Device PCB jumper.
-When changing Device state to PRE-PAIRING state, state of Device RNG (i.e. data used for random numbre generation) MUST NOT be affected.
+When changing Device state to PRE-PAIRING state, state of Device RNG (i.e. data used for random number generation) MUST NOT be affected.

 In PRE-PAIRING and PAIRING-ENTROPY-NEEDED states, SASP MUST use 'zero' AES-128 key (with AES key consisting of all zeros).